Is It Possible To Modify The Terms Of A Divorce?

 Salt Lake City Attorney For Utah Family Law Modifications

 In many situations, the other party is opposed to the Utah family law modifications and the case must go to a full trial where both sides present evidence in favor of the modification and against it, with the judge ruling in favor of one party.
 Even if you have already secured the agreement of your former spouse, it is necessary to obtain court approval to modify the existing orders, as your verbal or written agreements are not legally enforceable and if you are later accused of violating the orders you may be charged with contempt of court.
-Contact us at the Law Office of David Pedrazas for a free case evaluation and to get a Salt Lake City divorce attorney start working on a strategy for your Utah Family Law Modifications.
+Contact us at the Law Office of David Pedrazas for a Legal Case Review and to get a Salt Lake City divorce attorney start working on a strategy for your Utah Family Law Modifications.